comcon1/xenopus-jamboree-analyzer/README.md

 The last command from the script will give you the token.
 Use it to authorize.

+Alternatively, one can use sample `docker-compose.yml.example` for run with `docker-compose`.
+In this case, you can put jupyter configuration file into the config volume defining enterance password and SSL certificates.

 *Note: fix ownership & permissions for `work` folder if you want ipynb files to be writable.*

 ## USAGE